-Therapy and clinical supervision in West Notts and online with clients across the globe.
+Therapy and clinical supervision based in Nottingham, currently working solely online with clients across the globe.

 Training, qualifications & experience